ST. THOMAS SPEAKERS

 Ashley Scales, Admissions Counselor and Student Ambassador Coordinator, can speak on the Admissions Process and organizing a student group.

-Dr. Stacy Sewell, Associate Professor of History, can speak on U.S. Women's History and History of Affirmative Action.
+Dr. Stacy Sewell, Professor of History, can speak on U.S. Women's History and History of Affirmative Action.
 Dr. Sewell also organizes study abroad programs for the division of social sciences.